Client:

 {↑} We renamed the building to BLOK, from its original name of 1 Castle Park.

-{↑} Copywriting: We worked on tone of voice, and writing for all marketing materials including a set of punchy headlines eulogising the benefits for potential tenants of the building.
+{↑} Copywriting: We developed the tone of voice and crafted all marketing communications, including a set of punchy headlines that highlight the benefits of the building for prospective tenants.

 {↑} Supporting typeface Neue Haas Grotesk.

-{↑} The colour palette draws inspiration from the 1980's, when BLOK was built.
-Bright colours paired with bold typography make the building stand out in a busy area, giving the building a strong but playful personality.
+{↑} The colour palette takes cues from the 1980s, the era in which BLOK was built.
+Vibrant tones paired with bold typography ensure the building stands out in a busy context, giving it a confident yet playful character.

-{↑} Branded marketing materials utilising BLOK Brut Sans ensured a cohesive look across all touchpoints.
+{↑} Branded marketing materials, set in BLOK Brut Sans, ensure a cohesive identity across all touchpoints.

 {↑} Logo animation.

-{↑} Brochure spread: The place where the visual and written identity comes together to tell the story of the building and its facilities.
+{↑} Brochure spread: where visual and written identity converge to tell the story of the building and its amenities.

-{↑} We produced a full icon set for use within the building and for marketing materials.
-The construction of the icons uses the core DNA of the BLOK logotype (BLOK Brut Sans) ensuring further consistency.
+{↑} We developed a comprehensive icon set for use throughout the building and across marketing materials.
+Each icon is constructed using the core DNA of the BLOK logotype (BLOK Brut Sans), ensuring a consistent and unified visual language.